 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

 Avia Rosenhouse-Dantsker: The ability to enrich cells with cholesterol facilitated the study of elevated cholesterol levels in cardiomyocytes and neurons.
-The use of oocytes allowed the investigation of how cholesterol binds to ion channels [1].
+The use of oocytes allowed us to investigate how cholesterol binds to ion channels [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera